 - first-party cookies that are placed by the website www.kromannreumert.com, and

 - third-party cookies that are placed by our suppliers and business partners and include elements that are embedded on our website.

-Below are guides on how to block cookies for www.kromannreumert.com and how to remove cookies in the various browsers for PCs and Macs:
+Below are guides on how to manually block cookies for www.kromannreumert.com and remove cookies in the most commonly used browsers:

 Executive Order on Cookies (in Danish)